shandonvasquez/Js6102024/README.md

  - Microsoft article about the Windows Registry.

 How to use System Configuration tool on Windows 10
- - Tutorial for using the Windows System Configuration tool.
+ - Tutorial for using the Windows System Configuration tool.4444